wgseligman/GramsSim/README.md

 *Note:* If you run the program with multiple threads (the `--nthreads` option), the events in the ntuples will *not* be ascending numeric order.
 The G4Track IDs will be in the order that Geant4 processes them, which is *not* in ascending numeric order even if you don't run with multiple threads.
 Also note that it's possible for an event to leave no energy deposits in the active TPC volume.

+If you're looking for a place to start in accessing the ntuples for analysis, look at `SimpleAnalysis.C` which was copied to your build/work directory.
+To run it:

+    root -l SimpleAnalysis.C

 **TODO:** Create an additional ntuple with hits in the scintillator strips.

 ## Making changes